 From 3-7PM, businesses will be joining in on the Halloween fun!
 There will be several welcome check in spots on 56th Street and from there you can get a trick or treating bag and a map of the route!
 Pro tip– go where there are activities set up already.
 It saves a lot of time and they are a blast!
 They are also a great way to meet new friends along the way!

 West 69th Street is where all the fun is on Halloween!
 Near Central Park, these New Yorkers really know how to decorate with spooky decor.
 The police even shut the streets down for trick or treaters so cars can’t come by!
 Another great spot is 95th and 96th Street between Columbus and CPW.
 They have some of the best places to go trick or treating on Halloween night!
+If you’re on the upper west side, grab your best costume and head out to Central Park West!

 Hello Upper East Siders!
 The best area on the Upper East Side is 92nd Street, between Park and Madison.
 This is another area that gets closed down for trick or treating, which is great because it’s a safer option for sure!
+Kids of all ages have a great Halloween up there and always come home with a full treat bag.
+The entire city comes together for a great holiday!

 If you’re in Harlem, I’ve got you covered with a trick or treating spot!
 Firstly, Marcus Garvey Park puts out a map of participating nearby houses, so you know which to go to.
 But if you don’t want to rely on that, you can always head to Hamilton Terrace, which is between 141st and 144th streets.
 There are a bunch of brownstones that are decked out for the holiday with plenty of candy to go round!